iagoleal/DeformableBodies.jl/README.md

 ## TODO
 - Write better documentation;
-- Find trajectory who optimizes energy from a parametrized family.
+- Find trajectory that optimizes energy from a parametrized family.

 ## Disclaimer
 No real cats were harmed during the development of this program.